Mercedes-Benz Steering Wheel Stuck Up Won’t Go Down

 The quickest way to fix this problem is to extend the steering wheel out, then tape the steering wheel several times at the top or push up with your knee from the bottom as you press the steering wheel adjustment switch in the same direction.
 This simple procedure will often unfreeze a stuck Mercedes steering wheel.

-If your Mercedes-Benz steering wheel adjustment is getting stuck frequently, and the vehicle is still under warranty, have the dealer repair your steering wheel free of charge.
+If your Mercedes-Benz steering wheel adjustment is frequently getting stuck and the vehicle is still under warranty, have the dealer repair it free of charge.

 If your vehicle is out of warranty, we recommend turning off easy access features and not leaning on the steering wheel when you enter or exit the vehicle.